rslvn/chess-game/README.md

 This database contains console_user, console_user_role, the tables for `oauth2` (user_info, scope, applications, application_scope, application_user).
 Flyway executes all scripts to create or migrate table/table data.

 All database models has `hibernate/JPA` descriptions.

+#### roles
+The `chess-console` has 2 roles.
+- CONSOLE_ADMIN: the administrator user of the application.
+- CONSOLE_USER: the client owner.
+A client owner can create many clients.

 ### chess-game